 Star type

 Alpha Lupi is an evolved giant star of the spectral type B1.5 III.
 It has 10.1 times the Sun’s mass, which makes it a supernova candidate.
-With a surface temperature of about 21,820 K, the blue giant is 25,000 times more luminous than the Sun.
-It spins at 16 km/s.
+It has expanded to a size of 7.46 solar radii as it evolved away from the main sequence.
+With a surface temperature of about 24,550 K, the blue giant is 18,200 times more luminous than the Sun.
+It spins at 9.5 km/s.

 Even though it is still a young star, Alpha Lupi has already burned through its supply of hydrogen and evolved away from the main sequence.
 It only has several million years left before it suffers core collapse and goes out as a brilliant supernova.
 The star has an estimated age of only 16 – 20 million years.